Measuring and Mitigating Post-hoc Rationalization in Reverse Chain-of-Thought Generation: Methodology

 SSR operates via two-phase generation: \begin{enumerate}[leftmargin=*, itemsep=0pt] \item \textbf{Skeleton Generation:} The model generates a skeleton conditioned on query and response:

 \item \textbf{Reasoning Generation:} The model generates the full reasoning trace guided by the skeleton:

 \end{enumerate}

-Although $A$ remains visible in both stages, the skeleton $S$ acts as a structural scaffold that absorbs the anchoring effect for planning and logical organization.
-By providing a content-neutral target, SSR naturally redirects computation away from direct response encoding.
+Although $A$ remains visible in both stages, the skeleton $S$ acts as an intermediate structural target that can reduce direct response encoding during reasoning generation.
+By providing a content-neutral target, SSR redirects computation toward structural organization.